raygon-renderer/raygon/README.md

 Much effort has been put into creating the fastest code possible.
 Raygon uses a custom hand-written linear algebra library based on `packed_simd`, making use of explicit SIMD wherever possible.
 Final binaries will be precompiled for specific architectures to make full use of SSE and AVX instruction sets on modern hardware.

 Currently, Raygon just uses a regular LBVH generated with a simple SAH heuristic, which achieves performance up to 18 Million rays per second on 29 threads with an AMD Threadripper 1950X, or around 620,000 rays/second per thread.
-It is probably faster on modern AMD and Intel CPUs.
+I was able to test Raygon on an Intel i9 9900K and it acheived over 1.1 Million rays per second **per thread**.

 While less than what a GPU can achieve for brute-force path tracing, Raygon will support complex light transports that simply can't be run on a GPU, making this performance advantageous over competing renderers.